devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 ###C. Results

-	~/dc_workshop/results/fastqc_untrimmed_reads/
+Let's take a closer look at the files generated by FastQC:

-	ls
+	ls -lh ~/dc_workshop/results/fastqc_untrimmed_reads/

+#### HTML reports
+The .html files contain the final reports generated by fastqc, let's take a closer look at them.
+Transfer one of them over to your laptop via [FileZilla](https://github.com/devbioinfoguy/HPC-genomics/blob/master/lessons/5.Data-rountripping.md#using-the-filezilla-gui-all-platforms).

+***FastQC is just an indicator of what's going on with your data, don't take the "PASS"es and "FAIL"s too seriously.***

+FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.

+We recommend looking at [this post](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010) for more information on what bad plots look like and what they mean for your data.

+#### .zip files

-The zip files need to be unpacked with the 'unzip' program.
-If we try to do them all at once.
+Let's go back to the terminal now.
+The other output of FastQC is a .zip file.
+These .zip files need to be unpacked with the `unzip` program.
+If we try to `unzip` them all at once:

+    cd ~/dc_workshop/results/fastqc_untrimmed_reads/

     unzip *.zip

 Did it work?

 No, because `unzip` expects to get only one zip file.
 Welcome to the real world.
 We *could* do each file, one by one, but what if we have 500 files?
 There is a smarter way.
-We can save time by using a simple shell 'for loop' to iterate through the list of files in *.zip.
+We can save time by using a simple shell `for loop` to iterate through the list of files in *.zip.

 After you type the first line, you will get a special '>' prompt to type next next lines.
 You start with 'do', then enter your commands, then end with 'done' to execute the loop.